 As a recent college grad, it’s important that you have an awareness of these numbers right from the start so that you can build a solid financial foundation for yourself.
+Plus, you’d be shocked at how many people have errors on their report, and you need to get those fixed.
+For example, student loans can create big problems on your credit report.

 One of the numbers you should know well is your credit score.
 Here’s why.